adnanzameer/SEOBOOST/README.md

 app.UseSeoBoost();
 ```

-Register custom route if 'robots.txt' not working in the URL
+Register custom route if `robots.txt` not working in the URL
 ```csharp
         app.UseEndpoints(endpoints =>
         {